Climate of Mars: Polar changes

 Colaprete et al. conducted simulations with the Mars General Circulation Model which show that the local climate around the Martian south pole may currently be in an unstable period.
 The simulated instability is rooted in the geography of the region, leading the authors to speculate that the sublimation of the polar ice is a local phenomenon rather than a global one.
 The researchers showed that even with a constant solar luminosity the poles were capable of jumping between states of depositing or losing ice.
 The trigger for a change of states could be either increased dust loading in the atmosphere or an albedo change due to deposition of water ice on the polar cap.
 This theory is somewhat problematic due to the lack of ice depositation after the 2001 global dust storm.
 Another issue is that the accuracy of the Mars General Circulation Model decreases as the scale of the phenomenon becomes more local.

 It has been argued that "observed regional changes in south polar ice cover are almost certainly due to a regional climate transition, not a global phenomenon, and are demonstrably unrelated to external forcing."
 Writing in a Nature news story, Chief News and Features Editor Oliver Morton said "The warming of other solar bodies has been seized upon by climate sceptics.
 On Mars, the warming seems to be down to dust blowing around and uncovering big patches of black basaltic rock that heat up in the day."

 Habitability

 Though at its current state, Mars is unhabitable to humans, many people have suggested terraforming Mars to change the climate to make it more habitable to humans.
-Notably, Elon Musk Has suggested detonating nuclear weapons on the ice caps of Mars to release water vapor and carbon dioxide, which would warm the planet significantly enough to possibly make it habitable for humans.
+Notably, Elon Musk has suggested detonating nuclear weapons on the ice caps of Mars to release water vapor and carbon dioxide, which he claimed could warm the planet significantly enough to possibly make it habitable for humans, though it has been disputed by recent research.